bookchiq/obsidian-tasks/docsv2/migration.md

 >   - when we are ready for the final conversion
 > - And creating idiomatic Obsidian markdown
 >   - **For ease of future editing of documentation content.**
+> - As much as possible, make pages on the old site redirect to the new one.

 > [!failure] Non-goals of this migration
 >